bcgov/GDX-Analytics-Looker-Snowplow-Web-Block/README.md

 ## Getting Help

-Please Contact the GDX Service desk at gcpe.servicedesk@gov.bc.ca for any analytics service help, for inquiries about starting a new analytics account for Government please contact The GDX Analytics team.
+Please Contact the GDX Service desk at gdx.servicedesk@gov.bc.ca for any analytics service help, for inquiries about starting a new analytics account for Government please contact The GDX Analytics team.

 ## Contributors